JeremyLikness/jeremylikness-blog/content/blog/2019-01-03_from-angular-to-blazor-the-health-app/index.md

 ## A Toggle Button for Gender

 The toggle button displays the current setting for the property, then toggles to the alternative when clicked.
 I did not abstract the concept of the toggle button because I only had two, but they are implemented the same way.
 First, the model is injected into the component as described previously.
-The template then calls methods on the model directly, so it looks like this:
+The template then calls methods on the model directly, so it looks like this in `Shared\GenderToggle.razor`:

 {{<highlight HTML>}}
 <div class="unit">